Skip to menu Skip to content Skip to footer

 Undertaking a Bachelor of Journalism

-According to the QS World University Rankings, UQ is number 1 in the state for arts and humanities, and this is reflected in our Bachelor of Journalism degree.
+According to the QS World University Rankings, UQ is number 1 in the state for arts and humanities, and this is reflected in the faculty's Bachelor of Journalism program.

-UQ journalism students are given the tools to become experts in production and editing using state-of-the-art facilities, and can confidently graduate with the skills to report online, on-air, in writing, and across social media platforms.
-UQ's partnerships with major national and international media outlets mean that students are also given the chance to gain industry insights and connections before they’ve even graduated.
+UQ journalism students are given the tools to become experts in production and editing using state-of-the-art facilities, so they can confidently graduate with the skills to report online, on-air, in writing, and across social media platforms.
+UQ's partnerships with major national and international media outlets mean that students are also given the chance to gain industry insights and connections before they even graduated.

-Anny’s highlight in the program has been the internship courses, PHSS 2000: Practical Employability Experience and JOUR 3801: Journalism Internship.
-In these, students are given the opportunity to work under the guidance of experienced journalists and participate in the workday routine of a news media organisation.
+Anny’s highlight in the program has been the internship courses.
+Students are given the opportunity to work under the guidance of experienced journalists and participate in the workday routine of a news media organisation.

 “I participated in the entry-level employment programme at the Australian Broadcasting Corporation and successfully published a staff training manual with my team members in 2022," Anny says.